arp242/arp242.net/_posts/rimworld-mod-linux.md

 Mods are located in the `Mods/` directory in your RimWorld installation directory; I'm using the version I bought from the RimWorld website and extracted to `~/rimworld` so that's nice and simple.
-GOG.com games usually store the actual game data in a `game/` subdirectory, and I don't know where Steam stores things 🤷
+GOG.com games usually store the actual game data in a `game/` subdirectory.
+I don't know where Steam stores things 🤷

 This directory should already exist with a `Mods/Place mods here.txt`.
 A mod